Jehu2209/AmazonBot/README.md

 # AmazonBot
 A repository for my amazon bot.
-Use of this bot
+Use of this bot in accordance with Amazon.com TOS.

 # About the bot:
 This bot is really my first major project with python which I have used to really learn how to program, while its not perfect it works well with minimum bugs and does its task.